 I didn’t love it when I was younger either.
 I can distinctly recall the misery of realising, 10 minutes in, that we’d be there for hours yet.
 The achingly slow unspooling of some nursery rhyme.
 The songs.
 The singing.
 The jokes.
 The adult jokes (nudge, wink).
 Children weeping, screaming and soiling themselves with over-excitement and sweeties.

-You see, there’s normal time, and then there’s Pantomine time.
+You see, there’s normal time, and then there’s Pantomime time.
 In normal time, Christmas is over all too soon.
-In Pantomine Time, you’re hellishly bound to be subjected to three hours (it’s always at least three hours) of being bawled at and expected to Get Into The Spirit.
+In Pantomime Time, you’re hellishly bound to be subjected to three hours (it’s always at least three hours) of being bawled at and expected to Get Into The Spirit.
 The teeth-clenching horror of the double entendres.
-The X-Factor / government of the day /Victoria Beckham references – hey, it’s not like it’s a medieval pub entertainment, it’s still topical and fresh!
+The X-Factor/government of the day/Victoria Beckham references – hey, it’s not like it’s a medieval pub entertainment, it’s still topical and fresh!
 Oh no it bloody isn’t.

 Worst of all though, is the pitying, cross looks I get for gazing up at the rafters and wondering which one could bear my weight on the end of a slipknot, instead of peering down onto the stage where a fat man dressed as one end of a donkey is being chased around.
 Looking pained instead of bellowing inane responses isn’t the done thing (oh yes it is…).